In this article we’ll take a look at some of the best bandsaws for the money, whether you need one for woodworking, metal cutting or both.

 Yet again, it features a useful flexible LED light and comes with a 1 year warranty.

-Pricey but you get a quality piece of kit.Click here to check the latest prices.
+Pricey but you get a quality piece of kit.Click here for BEST price.

 I hope you find these bandsaw reviews useful.
 Have you ever used any of the ones mentioned in our list?
 If not, what others have you used and enjoyed the most?